 Who will ask for your Information?

 In most instances we will ask you to provide any information that we require from you directly.
 Tenant and guarantor referencing is outsourced to a third party and we will let you know when we pass on your information so you can expect them to contact you.
+We may also use third parties to offer additional services such as insurance or utility services, if you agree then those third parties may contact you directly in regards the services they can provide.

 Who might we share your Information with?